ansh-info/Hadoop-Docker-MySql-DataPipeline/README.md

 ![Business Insights](/images/crimessolved.png)

 ## Acknowledgements
-### A special thank you to [binhvd](https://github.com/binhvd) for providing the ready-to-go Spark cluster image used in this project.
+- **Note:** A special thank you to [binhvd](https://github.com/binhvd) for providing the ready-to-go Spark cluster image used in this project.
 ---